VR51/host-flash/README.md

 # New Features
 - Rebuilt from the ground up
 - Better hosts file management
-- Improved performance
+- Much improved performance
-- Faster processing time
+- Much faster processing time
 - Returned to text mode only terminal GUI.
 Dialog, whiptale and other terminal GUIs were overkill for this app
 - New menu system (will be improved once core app is finalised)
 - Custom settings are now stored in $HOME/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc)
 - Update local custom whitelist or blacklist through the GUI
-- Update hosts file with local custom rules without rebuilding the whole list
+- Update hosts file with local custom rules without rebuilding the whole hosts file
+- List management.
+Easily add new host list repositories from within the Host Flash™ app.
 - Various tweaks and fixes
 - More to come...